sdn-and-bgp

 Oversubscription

 The optimum low-latency network design should consider and predict the possibility of congestion at critical network points.
-An example of an unacceptable oversubscription would be a ToR switch with 20 Gbps traffic from servers but only 10 Gbps uplink.
+An unacceptable oversubscription example is a ToR switch with 20 Gbps traffic from servers but only 10 Gbps uplink.
 This will result in packet drops and poor application performance.

 data center network design